Documentation

 Data Sources

-ipapi.is uses of the following sources for API data:
+ipapi.is utilizes the following sources for API data:

-- Public WHOIS records from Regional Internet Registries (RIR's) such as RIPE
+- Public WHOIS records from Regional Internet Registries (RIRs) such as RIPE NCC, APNIC, and ARIN.
+For privacy reasons, the public and downloadable WHOIS databases

 whois

-- Public BGP routing table data is used in order to
+- Public BGP routing table data is used to source ASN data

-ASN data and to get the routes (prefixes) for each active ASN.
+and to obtain the routes (prefixes) for active ASN.

-- Public IP blocklists such as firehol/blocklist-ipset or stamparm/ipsum are used to source the
+- Public IP blocklists, such as firehol/blocklist-ipset and stamparm/ipsum, are used to identify the

 is_abuser